Shed Cost Calculator

 Shed Size

-The size you choose has a bigger impact on cost than any other factor — a 16×20 ft shed costs 3–4× more than a 10×12 ft shed of the same material.
+Size has a bigger impact on cost than any other factor — a 16×20 ft shed costs 3–4× more than a 10×12 ft shed of the same material.
 The 10×12 ft (120 sq ft) is the most popular residential size: big enough for a riding mower, workbench, bikes, and storage; small enough to often fall under the permit threshold; and the size with the most pre-built kit options.
-If you're on the fence between sizes, size up — storage space is almost always underestimated.
+If you're on the fence between two sizes, size up — storage space is almost always underestimated and sizing regret is one of the most consistent complaints among shed owners.

 Build Method

 DIY (materials only) — you buy lumber, hardware, roofing, and siding and build from scratch or from plans.
 Cheapest but requires carpentry skill and 2–4 weekends.
-Kit (assembled) — a pre-engineered kit is delivered and assembled by a crew.
+Kit (assembled) — a pre-engineered kit delivered and assembled by a crew.
 Most popular balance of cost and quality.
 Pre-built delivery — a completed shed is trucked to your property and dropped on your foundation.
-Fast, but requires adequate site access (12 ft+ clearance).
+Fast, but requires 10–12 ft clearance for delivery trucks.
 Custom contractor — a contractor builds to your specifications on-site.
 Most expensive but maximum quality and customization.

 Foundation Type

-Never skip the foundation section — it's frequently the biggest source of budget surprise.
+Never skip the foundation — it's frequently the biggest source of budget surprise.
 A gravel pad is adequate for most storage sheds.
-A concrete slab is required by code for many permitted sheds and is strongly recommended for any workshop or conditioned space.
-Select the right foundation upfront; retrofitting is expensive and disruptive.
-Use our concrete slab cost calculator for a precise foundation estimate.
+A concrete slab is required by code for many permitted sheds and strongly recommended for any workshop or conditioned space.
+Retrofitting a foundation under an existing shed costs $2,000–$5,000.
+Use our concrete slab cost calculator for a precise estimate.

 Electrical

-Electrical work in a shed always requires a licensed electrician and a separate electrical permit regardless of your jurisdiction.
-"Basic" covers 1–2 circuits sufficient for lighting, an outlet strip, and a small power tool.
-"Full sub-panel" covers workshop-grade service: 60–100 amp sub-panel, multiple dedicated circuits for table saws, air compressors, and EV chargers.
-The electrical permit process typically adds 2–4 weeks to the project timeline.
+Electrical work in a shed always requires a licensed electrician and a separate electrical permit.
+"Basic" covers 1–2 circuits for lighting and a small power tool.
+"Full sub-panel" covers workshop-grade service: 60–100 amp sub-panel with multiple dedicated circuits for table saws, air compressors, and EV chargers.
+The electrical permit adds 2–4 weeks to the project timeline.

 Most US municipalities require a building permit for sheds over 120 sq ft.
-Some set the threshold at 200 sq ft.
-Any shed with electrical always requires an electrical permit.
-HOAs often have their own separate rules on material, color, roof style, and setback from property lines.
+Any shed with electrical always requires a separate electrical permit.
+HOAs often have their own rules on material, color, roof style, and setback from property lines.
 Check both your local building department and HOA before ordering — unpermitted sheds may need to be removed at your expense and can complicate home sales.

 3 Real-World Shed Cost Examples